 Research shows that most college students misperceive their peers’ behaviors and attitudes.
 They think drug and alcohol use is higher than it is and that their peers are less concerned about it than they are.
-They also tend to think that everyone else might be having more fun.
+They also tend to think that everyone else might be having more fun and more sex.
 We suspect this is even worse now that everyone stalks each other on social networks.
 Keep in mind the possibility that studying a lot, having other responsibilities, and not partying all the time is normal.
 Because it is.

 Collect as many mentors as you can.

 Often new students will be assigned an advisor when they arrive on campus.
 That’s great.
 Definitely go talk to them.
 But don’t think that you only get to have one.
 Collect lots.
 Turn to older students, professors you like, counselors and coaches, and members of the staff or administration.
 Build a range of relationships with people who understand this college thing pretty well and lean on them all.
 You will be glad to have their advice and, later, they’ll all be lining up to write you letters of recommendation for jobs and graduate programs.

 On tests, change your answers if you second-guess yourself.